PengS1987/My-OSCP-boxlist/README.md

 Wheels
 Wombo

-Not too many since the policy is that we can only check the outthroughs once per day.
+Not too many since the policy is that we can only check the walkthroughs once per day.
 The easy ones are pretty similar with the OSCP exam boxes.
-If we can only check the outthrought once per day, why don't learn more?
+If we can only check the walkthrought once per day, why don't learn something more?
 That is why I did not do ""Get to Work" boxes too many.